 This archetype works best with the grounder, heavy, marshal, and techie classes.
-PROFICIENCIES You have proficiency with simple melee weapons, all small arms, heavy weapons, super heavy weapons, and two specialty weapons of your choice.
-WEAPONS PLATFORM Beginning when you choose this archetype at 3rd level, spend 30 feet of movement on your turn to gain a +1 bonus to attack rolls with auto or auto-heavy weapons until the start of your next turn.
-FOCUSED BARRAGE Starting at 7th level, as an action, if using an auto or auto -heavy weapon, you can target a single creature with a barrage.
-The DC of the Dexterity save to resist your attack is 8 + your attack ability modifier + your proficiency bonus + any weapon bonus.
-'A target takes double your weapon damage dice on a failed save, or half as much damage on a successful one.
+PROFICIENCIES You have proficiency with simple melee weapons, all small arms, heavy weapons, and super heavy weapons.
+WEAPONS PLATFORM Beginning when you choose this archetype at 3rd level, if you don't move on your turn, you can plant your feet to stabilize your position.
+You cannot use your speed to move until the beginning of your next turn.
+Until the beginning of your next turn, you gain a +1 bonus to attack rolls with auto or auto-heavy weapons.
+Saving throw DCs against your auto or auto-heavy weapon attacks also increase by 1.
+FOCUSED BARRAGE Starting at 7th level, if using an auto or auto-heavy weapon, at the end of your turn, you can make a single ranged attack against one target you have already hit that same turn.
 LAWNMOWER BARRAGE Starting at 11th level, you can move 5 feet without incurring attack penalties with two-handed small arms and heavy weapons (but not super heavy weapons).
 At 11th level, you can plant a super heavy weapon as a bonus action.
 THE MEAN ONE Starting at 15th level, all opponents within 20 feet of you suffer disadvantage on any attack that doesn't include you, and you gain a +5 bonus to damage rolls with ranged weapons against them.
 LET'S ROCK!